a guide to grief and surviving this moment

 - Losing a companion animal can hurt just as much as the loss of a human family member.
-This has been proven time and time again through countless studies.
+This has been proven time and time again through countless studies and personal testimonials.

 - It's ok to not be ok.
 It's also ok to feel nothing at all, or everything all at once.